 Creating Orders / Swapping

-What is the difference between "Fusion" and "Legacy" modes?
+What is the difference between "Fusion" and "Classic" modes?

 Within Fusion mode, there are 4 different options:

-Legacy - This is the original 1inch Network aggregation protocol.
-With Legacy mode, users must pay gas fees for every swap, however they can execute the transaction almost immediately and at (or near) the quoted rate.
+This is the original 1inch Network aggregation protocol.
+With Classic mode, users must pay gas fees for every swap, however they can execute the transaction almost immediately and at (or near) the quoted rate.

-***Please note: The quoted rate might be lower with Legacy mode; however, after taking gas costs into account, Fusion swaps have a higher net returned amount potential.
+***Please note: The quoted rate might be lower with Classic mode; however, after taking gas costs into account, Fusion swaps have a higher net returned amount potential.

 Why did my swap expire or remain unfilled?